Each skill has its own lesson in the curriculum. Lessons may be integrated with learning experiences to achieve National Health Education Standards.

 Student identifies ways to increase sexual health awareness throughout their school community.
 Student works collaboratively with individuals, agencies or organizations to advocate for their health and that of their family and community.

-Join a community of educators providing health education for millions of students.Join Now
+Join a community of educators making schools safe and healthy for all students.Join Now